LIFEGUARDING

 1. How do I become a lifeguard in Ontario?

 There are a total of 4 courses that you need to take in order to become a lifeguard in Canada.
-They must be completed in the following order:
+The following is the most efficient order of taking the courses.

 4. National Lifeguard Pool Course (15 years of age)